• Skip to primary navigation

 Ingredients -

-Udon noodles - dry or cooked (Cooked - fresh or frozen).
-Frozen udon is recommended since they give a nice chewiness to the noodles which is a distinct specialty of the udon noodles.
+Udon noodles can be dry or cooked (Cookedโ€”fresh or frozen).
+Frozen udon is recommended since it gives the noodles a nice chewiness, which is a distinct specialty of udon noodles.

-Toasted sesame oil + canola oil - Toasted sesame oil has a strong aroma and this adds a classic Asian flavor.
-But it can be neutralized with canola oil or olive oil or any vegetable oil.
+Toasted sesame oil + canola oilโ€”Toasted sesame oil has a strong aroma, which adds a classic Asian flavor.
+However, it can be neutralized with canola oil, olive oil, or any vegetable oil.

 Instructions -